PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 1. Use `ifconfig -a` to list available network interfaces.

-    The instantiated interface from the previous step is listed without an IP:
+    The interface instantiated in the previous step is listed without an IPv4 address:

     ```
     $ ifconfig -a